spark-spartan/photon.webhooks.serverless/README.md

 A [PostMan](https://www.getpostman.com/) Collection with examples is include in the Repo

 ## Deploy to Azure
+If you wish to run the sample linked with Nether please follow the steps to deploy and setup the code for Nether first...

-Hit this link to create all infrastructure required to run locally and in Azure.
+Hit this link to create all infrastructure required for Photon Cloud Serverless to run locally and in Azure.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)